danielagranadosrivera/offshore-mam-factories-dataset/README.md

 ## Contact

 For questions or issues related to the dataset, please open a GitHub issue in this repository.
-For my information about the research, please refer to the [article](https://doi.org/10.1080/00207543.2025.2540454).
+For further information about the research, please refer to the associated [article](https://doi.org/10.1080/00207543.2025.2540454).